talister/photometrypipeline/doc/functions.rst

    :param -fixed_aprad: (optional) use this fixed aperture radius for
                         all data instead of finding the aperture radius in a curve-of-growth analysis
+   :param -source_tolerance: (optional) this parameter defines the
+                             level at which sources are rejected in the image registration process; see
+                             :func:`pp_register` for details.

    :param images: images on which the pipeline is supposed to run,